sgofferj/chatgptlist/README.md

 - You are allowed to use the list in your systems and products free of charge
 - The GNU GPL 3.0 or later applies
 - I do not give any guarantees or warranties.
 Use entirely at your own risk and responsibility!
-- I will not remove any addresses on this list manually.
-If your address is on the list, make sure that there's no attacks coming from your IP and it will drop off the list automatically after 30 days latest.